 Read here my detailed post on Poros Island.

 Aegina is an amazing island for hiking to areas with great archaeological interest (Temple of Athena Aphaia, site of Kolona, Paleochora), large Greek Orthodox monasteries, and centuries-old olive groves.
-You may also have heard that Aegina is producing quality and very tasty pistachio that you can buy from any of the shops on the island.
-It’s also a good idea to have a chat with the locals so that they can give you the lowdown on what to do.
+You may also have heard that Aegina produces very tasty pistachios that you can buy from any of the shops on the island.

-Want to find more details on Aegina?
+Want to find more details?
 Read here my detailed post on Aegina Island.

 You are reading about the top things to do in Greece in December.